What to Do if Your Car Breaks Down in the Winter

 Here are 7 steps to follow if you and your vehicle get stranded in the snow.

-- Keep an Emergency Kit in your car with all the winter essentials: blankets, non-perishable food, warm clothes, flashlights, pen and paper, shovels and flares.
+- Make sure your vehicle is prepared.
+Keep an Emergency Kit in your car with all the winter essentials: blankets, non-perishable food, warm clothes, flashlights, pen and paper, shovels and flares.

 - Stay in your car.
 If your car breaks down in a deserted area, stay in your vehicle as much as possible.
 While it’s tempting to walk until you find help, you risk getting lost or developing hypothermia.
 People will search for you along the route you travelled, so stay inside your vehicle and alert potential passersby.